knavely/blog/peaceable.md

 <img src="assets/images/peace/chatgpt.png" width="600"/>
 <img src="assets/images/peace/gpttorus.png" width="600"/>

-Apparently it doesn't understand that in chess queens can move diagonally... and even then, it only has $$13$$ white queens (see below, 14 is possible).
+Apparently it doesn't understand that in chess queens can move diagonally... but it seems to have at least gotten the right number for $$n=4$$.
+For $$n=10$$ on the other hand it came up with only $$13$$ white queens (see below, 14 is possible).
 And that depiction of the toroidal board really cracks me up for some reason...
 I guess **Combinatorial Optimization** aint dead yet !

 BTW, the recent Sept 2024 o1-preview didn't perform any better.